AgileSystemsTechnology/StudentManager.Docs/docs/People/StudentProfile/StudentAcademicComments.md

 ## **Academic Comments**

-Comments can be personlised for each student on their personal marks.
-These comments will also display on the Results Notificaiton report.
+Comments can be personalised for each student on their personal marks.
+These comments will also display on the Results Notification report.

 To add a comment, follow these steps: